shreyask-1/trading-bot/README.md

 - **Correlation/factor cap** (`MAX_CORRELATED_EXPOSURE_PCT`, default 35%):
   rolling daily-return correlation prevents several different tickers from silently becoming one concentrated factor bet.
 Missing history leaves the candidate eligible rather than blocking on a data outage.
+Each run also prints a cached sector-exposure monitor so concentration is visible even when no new candidate is being evaluated.
+- **Overnight queue expiry** (`PENDING_TRADE_MAX_AGE_HOURS`, default 24h;
+  `PENDING_TRADE_MAX_ATTEMPTS`, default 6): queued ideas retain their original age and retry count when refreshed.
+Stale or repeatedly unverified ideas are removed and replaced by fresh analysis instead of living in the morning prompt indefinitely.
 - **Turnover/friction budget** (`MAX_DAILY_TURNOVER_PCT`, default 50%):
   limits submitted buy and non-protective-sell notional per Eastern day so churn cannot spend the edge on spread/slippage.
 Stops, hard loss caps,